Know your Saw – The Parts of a Saw Explained

 We go into more detail on this in our DIY Project on handsaws on the main website, which includes a simple guide to which saw you should be using and how to use a saw to cut a straight line:

-1. Toe: This is the end of the saw that you don’t hold
+1. Toe: This is the end that you don’t hold

 2. Heel: This is the opposite end to the toe and where the handle is attached